 Make a gift to the Christmas Bureau and give hope and joy this holiday season

 Ways to donate

 We know there are reasons why people are having a hard time, and that no one struggles without cause.
 From job loss to illness to mental health challenges and gender-based violence, the most vulnerable members of our community deserve our care and support.

 The Christmas Bureau ensures that low-income families, individuals, and seniors living in North Vancouver, West Vancouver, Lions Bay, and on Bowen Island can celebrate the holidays.
-Christmas Bureau recipients have an average annual household income of $16,858, and in 2019, the program supported nearly 2,100 people living in our North Shore community.
+Christmas Bureau recipients have an average monthly household income of $1,528 (family of 4), and in 2021, the program supported nearly 2,500 people living in our North Shore community.

 How it works

 Trained staff and volunteers interview each applicant to ensure they qualify for support.
 Applicants must provide proof of income and residence, and show valid medical cards for each child in the household.